 Travelling to Durham

 60 InterCity trains from most major centres in the country call at Durham daily including 14 trains from London.
-The National Express high speed service takes under 3 hours from London King's Cross on the main East Coast line.
-First Transpennine Express offers frequent links to Manchester, Sheffield and Leeds, while Cross Country links Durham directly with Scotland, the Midlands, and the South West.
+The National Express high speed service takes under 3 hours from London King's Cross on the main Virgin Trains East Coast Line.
+First Transpennine Express offers frequent links to Manchester, Sheffield and Leeds, while Cross Country links Durham directly with Scotland, the Midlands and the South West.

 Durham is just over 3 hours from Birmingham, 2½ hours from Manchester, 1½ hours from Edinburgh and 45 minutes from York.